crazzfeng/sendcloud-docs/reference/Intro/authentication-1/index.md

 | apiUser   | Your [API_USER](doc:api-user) | mycompany_api   |
 | apiKey    | Your API_KEY                  | abc123def456... |

-> ⚠️ **Important**: These parameters must be included directly in the request parameters, not passed through HTTPS basic authentication or request headers.
+> ⚠️ **Important**: You must include these parameters directly in the request parameters—do not pass them through HTTPS basic authentication or request headers.

 ### Request Examples